paulinho-16/MEIC-ASSO/docs/authenticatedScraping.md

 #### Mapping

-To ensure that frontend developers don't need to interact directly with our API, we provided a simplified facade with methods for each HTTP operation that internally deals with response logic of our API.
-This removes complexity that isn't of the client's responsibility, i.e. the user of the facade is not concerned with response codes or whether the operations require authentication.
+To ensure that frontend developers don't need to interact directly with our API, we provided a simplified facade with methods for each HTTP operation that internally deals with the response logic of our API.
+This removes the complexity that isn't of the client's responsibility, i.e. the user of the facade is not concerned with response codes or whether the operations require authentication.

 #### Consequences

 ##### Pros

-- Simplified interface to interact with the API on the client side
+- Simplified interface to interact with the API on the client-side
 - Isolation of the code from the complexity of a subsystem

 ##### Cons

-- Can also become a **God Object** coupled to all classes of an app
+- Can also become a **God Object** coupled with all classes of an app
 - If you wanted to use our API outside the Flutter app, you would need to create another Facade in another environment
 - In our specific situation, the facade can be a too generic and may require the client to further implement methods on top of the facade to reduce the logic even more